pfsense/docs/source/nat/outbound-nat.rst

 Automatic Outbound NAT
 ----------------------

-The default “Automatic” scenario is to have all traffic that enters from a LAN (or LAN type) interface to have NAT applied so it is translated to the WAN IP address before it leaves.
+The default "Automatic" scenario is to have all traffic that enters from a LAN (or LAN type) interface to have NAT applied so it is translated to the WAN IP address before it leaves.